-The average global youth unemployment (15-24 Years) rate as of late 2018 was 16.59%, with some countries like Bosnia registering 55.5%.
-These rates indicate worrying trends that need to be addressed with great strengths, by integrating developmental goals and targets that are meant to ensure the youth is empowered to grow economically, socially, politically and professionally.
+The average global youth unemployment (15-24 Years) rate as of late 2018 was at 16.59%, with some countries such as Bosnia registering 55.5%.
+These rates indicate worrying trends that need to rapidly be addressed with great strengths, by integrating developmental goals and targets that are meant to ensure the youth is empowered to grow economically, socially, politically and professionally.

 Youth training for empowerment is seen as the pathway for reducing youth unemployment while trends from ILO World Employment Social Outlook 2018 report prove that the labour market will continue to worsen, indicating that the unemployed youth is estimated to grow by 1.3 million in 2019, as countries are going through difficult times to fight growing youth population vs. increasing unemployment rate.